Rob Moody

 Rob Moody (born 23 November 1977) is an Australian YouTuber and cricket enthusiast.
 He is known for his collection of old cricket footage.
-His YouTube channel titled Robelinda2 ia one of the largest cricket archival channels in the world, possibly larger than that of the International Cricket Council.
+His YouTube channel titled Robelinda2 is one of the largest cricket archival channels in the world, possibly larger than that of the International Cricket Council.
 He has been praised for his contributions to the growth of cricket.
 He had more than a million subscribers before his channel was terminated on 5 November 2023 after a series of copyright strikes.
 Following the termination of Robelinda2 in November 2023, a devoted fan of Rob Moody created a new YouTube channel named Robelinda 2 with the handle @robelinda6.
 The channel aimed to preserve and reupload much of Moody's 40-year archive of cricket footage that had been shared on Robelinda2.
 Over time, Robelinda6 became the de facto continuation of Moody's legacy, restoring access to rare and historic cricket clips for the global cricketing community.

 Robelinda2 is also often deemed as the most sought-after YouTube cricket channel over the years.
 Some analysts, experts and critics consider him as someone who had contributed immensely to the prosperity and growth of cricket way beyond the efforts of global cricketing body, International Cricket Council.
 He is also considered as cricket's greatest librarian and also fondly remembered as cricket's YouTube hero.
 As of February 2022, he has approximately 1.01 million subscribers.